Daij-Djan/xsd2cocoa/README.md

 ###Biggest pain points
 1. So far the generator does NOT handle references to elements/attributes via the ref= attribute.
 2. The min & maxOccurances of elements inside a sequence/choice must be specified on element itself as opposed to the sequence itself
-3. The generator doesnt do xs:enums. the resitrictions of the base type is just ignored and the base type is used.
-It would be cool if the generator genereated real enums from the values

 ---